jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### Pitch and frequency

-An interval describes the difference in pitch between two tones.
+An interval describes the difference in pitch between two notes.
 The larger the interval,
 the greater the difference in pitch.